quisibran/qbmediaworks/content/pages/index.md

             flexDirection: col
         type: FeaturedItem
       - title: Audio & DJ
-        tagline: This is the tagline
+        tagline: Can you hear me?
         subtitle: PA system & DJ Service
         text: >
           We carry a robust PA system for all uses.
 We will also DJ for any